CurveDocs/curve-docs/docs/crvUSD/controller.md

 Each controller has a monetary policy contract.
 This contract is responsible for the interest rates within the markets.

-While [monetary policies for minting markets](../crvUSD/monetarypolicy.md) depend on several factors such as the price of crvUSD, pegkeeper debt, etc., the monetary policy for lending markets is solely based on a [semi-log monetary policy](../lending/contracts/semilog-mp.md) which determines the rate based on the utilization of the assets.
+While [monetary policies for minting markets](../crvUSD/monetarypolicy.md) depend on several factors such as the price of crvUSD, PegKeeper debt, etc., the monetary policy for lending markets is solely based on a [semi-log monetary policy](../lending/contracts/semilog-mp.md) which determines the rate based on the utilization of the assets.

 ### `monetary_policy`